ycombinator/elastic-stack-testing/playbooks/monitoring/README.md

 can be accomplished by ensuring that the documents indexed by the internal collection method are identical in structure to those indexed by Metricbeat collection.
 The tests in this folder assert that this parity is maintained.

-**NOTE**: At this time Metricbeat collection only works for Elasticsearch and Kibana.
-As such, this folder only contains parity tests for Elasticsearch and Kibana.
-When we implement Metricbeat collection for Logstash and Beats, corresponding parity tests will be added to this folder.
+**NOTE**: At this time Metricbeat collection only works for Elasticsearch, Kibana, and Beats.
+As such, this folder only contains parity tests for Elasticsearch, Kibana, and Beats.
+When we implement Metricbeat collection for Logstash, corresponding parity tests will be added to this folder.

 ### How do the tests work?

-At the topmost level, the parity tests are separated by the product being monitored — Elasticsearch, Kibana, and Logstash.
+At the topmost level, the parity tests are separated by the product being monitored — Elasticsearch, Kibana, and Beats.
 Each product's parity tests are run via an Ansible playbook.

 Each product's tests follow this general high-level approach: